 No matter what door you enter, Le Procope is a great restaurant to experience a traditional (and yes, heavy) French meal.
 The menu has all the classics: coq au vin (chicken in wine sauce), entrecote (steak), magret de canard (duck breast); beouf tartare, as well as several fish selections.
 The starters are equally traditional with terrines, salades, and escargot (snail), among others.

 The food is good.
-My escargot were a bit overdone, but the rest of the meal was very good.
+My escargot was a bit overdone, but the rest of the meal was very good.
 My husband had rognon (sheep kidney) and I had the duck.
 Dessert was divine, as I am a chocolate lover I chose a wonderful chocolate sorbet which was actually ignored because it was served with a dark chocolate macaroon with pistachio filling that was heavenly!

 The entire restaurant has been kept to its original furnishings when it opened in 1686.
 The restaurant served as a favorite spot of many famous philosophers, historians, and professors such as Voltaire, Robespierre, even Benjamin Franklin, gentlemen who studied or lectured at the universities nearby.
-In fact, there was once tunnels to allow these famous fellows to go between the university and the restaurant unperturbed.
+In fact, there were once tunnels to allow these famous fellows to go between the university and the restaurant unperturbed.
 It is fun to imagine the conversations that took place within these walls!

 By the way, if you are spending the day in this area, start off with a light breakfast at Les Deux Magots which has a lovely terrace.
 It is a little over-priced because you are paying for the fact that you are sitting where writers such as Ernest Hemingway and Jean-Paul Sartre (with his muse, Simone de Beauvoir) as well as many others spent many hour writing within the walls, tables, and terraces of this wonderful cafe.